Last Updated on

 This Lhasa Apso Poodle mix is using its bark for different reasons, though:

 The Poodle, on the other hand, gives the Lhasapoo its intelligence and playfulness.
 Whether Standard, Miniature, or Toy, Poodles are well-known for their love of playing games, especially with young children.
 Like Poodles, the Lhasa Apso and Poodle hybrid dislikes being left out of family activities.

 How big do Lhasa Poo dogs get?

 The Lhasa Apso and Poodle mix is a small dog, especially if bred from a Miniature Poodle.
-A full grown Lhasa Poo is only 9 to 13 inches (22 to 33 cm) tall and weighs anywhere from 10 to 20 pounds (4 to 9 kg).
+As mentioned above a full-grown Lhasa Poo is only 9 to 13 inches (22 to 33 cm) tall and weighs anywhere from 10 to 15 pounds (4 to 9 kg).

 You may find some breeders advertising having mini Lhasa Poo, teacup Lhasa Poo, or toy Lhasa Poo puppies for sale.
 These puppies are most likely bred from smaller versions of the Poodle, namely Mini Poodles and Toy Poodles.